Josh-Alhassan/note-based-javascript/javascript-in-html.md

 The purpose of specifying an `async` script is to indicate that the page need not wait for the script to be downloaded and executed befire continuing to load.

 **Note** _For XHTML documents, specify the `async` attribute as `async ="async"`._

+## Inline Code Versus External files

+Although it's possible to embed JavaScript in HTML files directly, it's generally considered a best practice to include as much JavaScript as possible using external files.
+Keeping in mind thta there are no hard and fast rules regarding this practice, the argument for using external files are shown as follows:

+> **Maintanability** - JavaScript code that is sprinkled throughout various HTML pages turns code maintainance into a problem.
+It is much easier to have a directory for all javaScript fiels so that developers can edit JavaScript code independent of the markup in which it is used.

+> **Caching** - Browsers cache all externally linked JavaScript files according to specific settings.
+Menaing that if two pages are using the same file, the file is downloaded only once.
+This ultimately means faster page - load times.

+One notable consideration when configuring how external files are requested is their implication on request bandwidth.
+With SPDY/HTTP2, the per-request overhead is substantially reduced in so far as it may be advantageus to deliver scripts to the client as light weight independent JavaScript components.

+## Document Modes??